 Successful completion of the course leads to the award of PGCE and 90 credits at Masters level awarded by Loughborough University and Qualified Teacher Status.

-This course differs from our other Physical Education course on offer with the University of Derby in that training for this course will be solely provided by Loughborough University and no time will be spent training with FWTSA Hub, although placement schools are the same.
-You will however, be joining University of Derby trainees when then attend the week long Special School Experience (SEND) at Forest Way School.
+This course differs from our other Physical Education course on offer with the University of Derby in that training for this course will be solely provided by Loughborough University and no time will be spent training with FWA Hub, although placement schools are the same.
+You will however, be joining our other trainees from University of Derby when you all attend the week long Special School Experience (SEND) at Forest Way School.